Otto Liman von Sanders: Sinai and Palestine

 In 1918, the last year of the war, Liman von Sanders took over command of the Ottoman army during the Sinai and Palestine Campaign, replacing the German General Erich von Falkenhayn who had been defeated by British General Allenby at the end of 1917.

 Liman was hampered by the significant decline in power of the Ottoman army.
 His forces were unable to do anything more than occupy defensive positions and wait for the British attack.
 The attack was a long time in coming, but when General Allenby finally unleashed his army, the entire Ottoman army was destroyed in a week of fighting (see the Battle of Megiddo).
 In the rout, Liman was nearly taken prisoner by British soldiers.

-War crimes

-After one group of 300 Armenians were deported from Smyrna, Liman von Sanders blocked additional deportations by threatening to use military force to obstruct them.
-However, this action was not motivated by humanitarianism, but by his insistence to avoid chaos in a war zone.

-Liman von Sanders has been accused of perpetrating war crimes in his dealings with the Greek civilian population of Aivali, by proposing to the Ottoman authorities their deportation "for the security of the army" (the deportation did occur in 1917 and led to the death of many), or by directly ordering, as an autocratic military dictator, the mass deportation of Greeks and Armenians.
-British Admiral Sir Somerset Gough-Calthorpe accused him of being behind the deportation of 35,000 Greeks from Aivali "under horrible conditions", as part of the deportation and partial assassination of 300,000 Ottoman Greeks under his complete authority, and that the 1915 expulsion of 1.5 million Armenians and 450,000 Greeks was overseen by von Sanders.
-Von Sanders was also accused of "deliberately" cutting a trench system through the British war cemeteries at Gallipoli and of the maltreatment of British prisoners of war.

-British authorities arrested him in 1919 on war crime charges, concretely for sanctioning massacres of Greeks and Armenians, kept him for half a year on Malta with the Malta exiles, but then released him.

 Later life

 After being released, Liman returned home and retired from the German army later that year.
 After former Ottoman Grand Vizier Talaat Pasha was assassinated by Armenian revolutionary Soghomon Tehlirian in Berlin in March 1921, Liman was called upon to testify as an expert witness at Tehlirian's trial.
 Tehlirian was ultimately acquitted.

 In 1927 he published Fünf Jahre Türkei (tr.
 Five Years in Turkey), a book he had written in captivity in Malta about his experiences before and during the war.

 Liman von Sanders died in Munich on 22 August 1929, at the age of seventy-four.